estudiocactus/visualizer-test/README.md

 ## Requirements

-1. Use ESlint, Prettier and StandardJS as linter
+1. Use ESlint and Prettier
 2. Use TypeScript
 3. Code should be completely in english ( filenames, variables)